dcotelo/ChartImpact/README.md

 1. **Compare Versions** - Enter repository details and select two versions to compare
 2. **Review Changes** - Examine differences through the visual diff or Explorer view
 3. **Understand Impact** - Identify changes to availability-critical and security-sensitive resources
+4. **Share Results** - Results are automatically stored with unique URLs for easy sharing
+5. **Access Analytics** - View insights about most compared charts and deployment trends
-4. **Make Informed Decisions** - Use the insights to guide your deployment choices
+6. **Make Informed Decisions** - Use the insights to guide your deployment choices

+### Result Storage & Replay

+ChartImpact automatically stores comparison results for 30 days with the following features:

+- **Automatic Deduplication** - Identical comparisons (same repo, chart, versions, values) are stored once
+- **Compression** - Results are gzip-compressed to save storage space (~75% reduction)
+- **Permalink Access** - Each result gets a unique URL (`/analysis/{uuid}`) for easy sharing
+- **Expiration Warnings** - Visual indicators when results are nearing expiration
+- **Fresh Re-runs** - Option to execute a new comparison with the same parameters

+### Analytics Dashboard

+Visit `/analytics` to view:
+- Most compared charts across your organization
+- Change rate statistics (percentage of comparisons with changes)
+- Average modified resources per comparison
+- Deployment risk trends over time

 ### Basic Comparison